wyy-code/PipEA/README.md

 The environment is provided in requirements.txt.

-## Update 2024.2.2: Large scale Dataset with sparse strategy
+## Update 2024.2.2: Large scale Dataset with special strategy

-We also provide faster sparse strategy for 100K and larger datasets.
+We also provide faster large-scale strategy for 100K and larger datasets.
 If you want to apply PipEA on large-scale KG, you can modify and run test.py

 You can also apply 15K datasets based on the test.py, which only needs to generate embeddings firstly.
 The test.py will faster than original code.